Beaches in Eurobodalla

 Hit the water

 Above and below the waterline there is so much to explore in Batemans Marine Park and Sanctuary.
 The park has 85,000 hectares of estuaries, creeks, rivers and lakes and is home to dolphins, seals, penguins and migrating whales.
 You can explore it all by kayak or on a diving tour with Region X, Bay and Beyond Sea Kayak Tours and Underwater Safaris.
-Hang ten with Surf the Bay Surf School, Soulrider Surf School and Broulee Surf School.
+Hang ten with Surf the Bay Surf School, and Broulee Surf School.

 Things to do